-12. Pacific Gas and Electric Company shall continue to file the annual Economic Development Rate (EDR) program performance reports adopted in

-Decision 13-10-019, and they must now include reporting on the third-party auditing outcomes described in the EDR settlement.

-13. Pacific Gas and Electric Company (PG&E) shall implement the terms of the Residential Rate Design settlement as soon as practicable following the issuance of a final Commission decision in this proceeding, except that PG&E must allow those residential storage customers with less than 12 months of consumption data to participate in the Schedule EV-A opt-in program.
-In lieu of estimating the customer's future usage, we set the minimum size of the installed energy storage system for those customers with less than 12 months of consumption data to be 2 kilowatt-hours.

-14. Pacific Gas and Electric Company (PG&E) shall develop a model of what constitutes essential electricity use for its residential customers.
+- 12. Pacific Gas and Electric Company shall continue to file the annual Economic Development Rate (EDR) program performance reports adopted in Decision 13-10-019, and they must now include reporting on the third-party auditing outcomes described in the EDR settlement. - 13.
+Pacific Gas and Electric Company (PG&E) shall implement the terms of the Residential Rate Design settlement as soon as practicable following the issuance of a final Commission decision in this proceeding, except that PG&E must allow those residential storage customers with less than 12 months of consumption data to participate in the Schedule EV-A opt-in program.
+In lieu of estimating the customer's future usage, we set the minimum size of the installed energy storage system for those customers with less than 12 months of consumption data to be 2 kilowatt-hours. - 14.
+Pacific Gas and Electric Company (PG&E) is ordered to develop a study plan (including budget) for developing a model of what constitutes essential use for its residential customers.
 This model must be developed using research, both existing (information sources such as the Residential Appliance Saturation Survey and Experian data) and new direct customer surveys, to collect information on household size (in terms of both square footage and number of residents), building features (age, construction materials, insulation, etc.), and appliances (efficiency and usage) in order to better evaluate the essential electricity needs of PG&E's residential customers.
 This model of essential usage must be able to specify the amount of essential usage in both summer and winter for residential customers separately in each of the hot climate zone (baseline territories R, S, W, and P), the warm climate zone (baseline territories X and Y), and the cool climate zone (baseline territories T, V, and Z).
-Separate analysis of Territory Q is unnecessary at this time.
-This model and its results must be submitted with PG&E's next General Rate Case Phase II application.
-PG&E shall consult with parties to this proceeding, if a party expresses interest, when developing this research and model..
+The study plan for the development of this model must be submitted with PG&E's next General Rate Case (GRC) Phase II application.
+PG&E shall consult with parties to this proceeding, if a party expresses interest, when developing this study plan.
+If the development of a model of essential usage is included in the scope of Rulemaking 18-07-006 before PG&E files its next GRC Phase II application, PG&E is not required to file the study plan in its next GRC Phase II application.

-15. Pacific Gas and Electric Company (PG&E) shall make significant efforts to achieve a Family Electric Rate Assistance (FERA) subscription level of at least 50% before its next General Rate Case Phase II filing.
+- 15. Pacific Gas and Electric Company (PG&E) shall make significant efforts to increase its Family Electric Rate Assistance (FERA) subscription level over the next six years, with the aim of achieving a 50% subscription level.
 PG&E should particularly focus its efforts in the Central Valley, as suggested by PG&E and other parties to the residential rate design settlement.
 PG&E should work with community-based organizations (CBOs) in the Central Valley to increase rates of FERA participation.
 PG&E should hold one or more workshops in the Central Valley in 2018 with local CBOs toward this effort.
-PG&E shall report to Energy Division by December 31, 2018 and December 31, 2019 on its progress to increase FERA subscription.
+PG&E shall report to Energy Division by the end of 2018, 2019, 2020, 2021, 2022, and 2023 on its progress to increase FERA subscription by filing information-only advice letters that are served on the service list of this proceeding. - 16.
+Within 60 days of the effective date of this decision, Pacific Gas and Electric Company (PG&E) shall file an amendment to its July 16, 2018 Mid-Cycle Update California Alternate Rates for Energy (CARE) advice letter to inform the Commission of its plans to use unspent CARE marketing funds on the following: